 2. Prevent oral disease.

-Having a dental home and maintaining routine check-ups so children receive professional teeth cleanings, fluoride treatments, dental sealants and other preventive treatments helps keep your children’s teeth healthy and disease-free.
-Wouldn’t you rather prevent your children from getting cavities and other dental diseases than incur the costs of treating disease and repairing the damage it causes?
+Having a dental home and maintaining routine check-ups so children receive professional teeth cleanings, fluoride treatments, dental sealants, and other preventive treatments, helps keep your children’s teeth healthy and disease-free.
+Wouldn’t you rather prevent your children from getting cavities and other dental diseases than incur the costs of treating the disease and repairing the damage it causes?

 3. Prevent small problems from becoming more extensive.